-When we seriously study Thai Massage in Thailand (that is, not a two day backpacker’s training course), we generally will get acquainted or involved with i.e. get aware of the Buddhist spiritual setting of the teachings.
+When we seriously study Thai Massage in Thailand (that is, not a two day backpacker’s training course), we undoubtedly become aware of the Buddhist spiritual setting of the teachings.

 The Thai Massage instructor in Thailand will often pay respect and say thanks to Jivaka Komarabhacca (the Buddhist patron of Thai Medicine) and his or her own teachers and lineage before starting the Thai Massage classes of the day.
 This is related to the well-known Thai Wai Khru ceremony.

 The daily performed ritual will go along with religious chants and prayers (often in both the Thai and Buddhist Pali language), burning incense, kneeling in front of an altar with little statues and pictures, and what not.
 In the beginning, this may be a bit strange when studying Thai Massage, but gradually students get used to the setting and intentions and maybe even start to value it or wanting to do it themselves.

 Some Thai teachers in Thailand will also ask (or even expect) the students to participate in these daily rituals.
 Nevertheless, not all Thai Massage students are “amused,” that is, they feel it as an affront to their own religion (or not having a religion), may that be Christian or Islamic, or nothing at all, whatever is the case.